sanitharao/twtsession/topics/twt-article.md

 ### Is Markdown Good for Writers?

 Markdown is a great format for Web content.
 Off late many writers wish to maintain a blog of their own and Markdown is the best format to use.
 To create a blog of your own, create a document and save it with .md or .Markdown, the Markdown extension.
-Further, create a repository on a cloud-based version control system, such as GitLab, and copy your .md file in that repository.
-GitLab provides a personalized URL when the .md file is hosted in HTML format.
+Further, create a repository on a cloud-based version control system, such as GitHub, and copy your .md file in that repository.
+GitHub provides a personalized URL when the .md file is hosted in HTML format.
 This way you can focus your energy in writing quality content and leave the HTML rendering nuances to GitHub.

 Markdown is platform agnostic in the sense that you need not be associated to the format of your editor.
 For instance, to create a .md file, you can use any editor installed on your system or use a version control system like GitHub as it provides an inbuilt Markdown editor.